EdLopez101/React-Practice/README.md

-This repo holds my practice projects for React
+This repo holds my practice project for React